FlagAI-Open/FlagAI/examples/Aquila/Aquila-code/README_en.md

   - AquilaCode-7B-NV md5：91115e72a7fc7f780b410696eae6259c
   - AquilaCode-7B-TS md5：5dae2486bc5a885279be87c13872cd5c

-In the FlagEval large model evaluation ("Subjective + Objective"), AquilaChat-7B v0.8 has shown a slight overall improvement compared to version 0.7.
-It achieved an improvement of around 10% on the Chinese-MMLU dataset.
-For detailed evaluation results, please refer to the website http://flageval.baai.ac.cn.
-For detailed version change history, see [Change Log](https://github.com/FlagAI-Open/FlagAI/blob/master/examples/Aquila/changelog.md).

  <br>If you have any question, please refer to the [FAQ](https://github.com/FlagAI-Open/FlagAI/issues/371) first.
 If you cannot solve them, please submit an [issue](https://github.com/FlagAI-Open/FlagAI/issues) directly.